PetitPrinc3/PIpod-Nano/README.md

 I would however recommand the use of a [Raspberry pi zero w](https://www.kubii.fr/les-cartes-raspberry-pi/1851-raspberry-pi-zero-w-kubii-3272496006997.html), which is a bit more expensive, but has wifi on board that will make the installation way easier.

 This project uses the [Pinmonori Pirate-Audio](https://github.com/pimoroni/pirate-audio) github repository.
+It is also based on other open source projects.
+If you find your work to be used in my project and want a shout out, feel free to contact me.

 #### How is the software different from the one provided by Pimonory?